AI Is Changing SEO: Why Your Marketing Strategy Needs an Upgrade in 2026

 The more places your business shows up, the more likely AI will consider you a trusted source worth mentioning.

-5. Keep Blogging - but Smarter
+9. Keep Blogging - But Smarter

 Stick to real questions people ask